superflows-dev/react-commentview/README.md

 ## Introduction

 Use this flexible, customizable and reusable React component to develop user comments based functionality into your application.
 It is packed with functionality, keeping the basic usage simple.
-The design is responsive and renders nicely on all screen sizes.
-It is designed with bootstrap.
-It depends on AWS for certain functionalities such as uploading and processing attachments.
-Please note that it is a pure front-end component and does not need backend coding.
+It is designed in Bootstrap, is responsive and renders nicely on all screen sizes.
+Customizable color scheme allows it to seamlessly blend in to any UI.
+It depends on AWS serverless technologies for certain functionalities such as uploading and processing attachments.
+However, it is a pure front-end component and does not need backend coding.

 [Back To Top ▲](#on-this-page)